Oscar predictions: The certainties and surprises

+Why?
+Because behind the cynicism we're still the wide-eyed fans who can't see any of the politicking and posturing and just want our favourites to win - that's the magic of the movies.

-Here's our take on what will - and could - happen on Sunday night and whether we're right or wrong, one thing is for sure: no sooner will the show have ended than we'll all be wondering who's going to be in the shake-up next year.
+Here are our predictions for Sunday night and whether we're right or wrong, one thing is for sure: no sooner will the show have ended than we'll all be wondering who's going to be in the shake-up next year.

 Best Picture